Kendrick Lamar, SZA – All The Stars (Meaning), Highlight of The African Civilization

-That way, African intellectual (musicians, writers,..) use the codes of science fiction, technology, magic, historical fiction, as well as hints of Afrocentrism and the Egypt civilization, symbol of prosperity and royalty in the history of Africa.
+That way, African intellectual (musicians, writers,..) use the codes of science fiction, technology, magic, historical fiction, as well as hints of Afrocentrism and the Egyptian civilization, symbol of prosperity and royalty in the history of Africa, as well Ancient Ethiopia.

 “‘Cause maybe the night and my dreams might let me know

 All the stars are closer, all the stars are closer, all the stars are closer”.